 Enrolling in a Summer Field Placement

 Students receiving academic credit for their summer externship enroll in a three-credit course called "Summer Legal Placement" (LAW:9335).

-- In order to register for the Summer Legal Placement course, students must complete the online application form available in January.
-The deadline for registration for the Summer 2020 term is April 9, 2020.
+- In order to register for the Summer Legal Placement course, students must complete the online application form available from Prof. Tai.
+The deadline for registration for the Summer 2020 term is April 16, 2020.

 - Students should also contact the Director, Field Placement Programs (Prof. Tai), to determine whether their placement site needs to complete the Supervisor Application form.

 The students in the Summer Legal Placement must spend a minimum of 150 hours onsite working in their placement over the course of at least six weeks and participate in an online faculty-guided seminar.
 The course is graded pass/fail.
 Students pay tuition and fees and are usually eligible for financial aid.
 Summer grants may also be available through the law school's summer grant application process.

 In light of the COVID-19 pandemic, the Iowa Law Field Placement Program will permit students to receive academic credit for a remote placement for the Summer 2020 term.

 For the 2020 Summer term, the Summer Legal Placement program will be organized around two themes.

 This section will provide you with an opportunity for individualized learning and exploration of your legal practice interests.
 You are encouraged to become a self-directed and active learner in the context of a real-life legal experience.
 You will do this in a number of ways: setting goals in advance of your externship, submitting periodic reports of your activities, and by engaging in a series of assignments encouraging you to reflect on your experiences and translate those experiences into marketable skills, and academic and career plans.
 You will be in a section with students working in a wide variety of externships and the resulting discussion will allow you to compare and contrast the different roles attorneys play in the legal system.